Harmonized Tariff Schedule of the United States: History

 The HTS was enacted by subtitle B of title I of the Omnibus Trade and Competitiveness Act of 1988, and became effective on January 1, 1989, replacing the previous Tariff Schedules of the United States (TSUS).
 The United States had not adopted the previous international nomenclatures, but signed on as a member to the World Customs Organization, which created the Customs Cooperation Council (CCC) and the U.S. Customs Service—predecessor to U.S. Customs and Border Protection of the U.S. Department of Homeland Security).
 Such organizations helped develop the HTS throughout the 1970s.

 In 1981, President Ronald Reagan requested that the U.S. International Trade Commission prepare a draft of the U.S. tariff schedules using HTS nomenclature.
 This conversion was issued in June 1983, and after lengthy review from interested parties, replaced the TSUS on August 23, 1988 with the enactment of the Omnibus Trade and Competitiveness Act.

 Chapters

 The tariff schedule has 99 chapters under 22 sections, and various appendices for chemicals, pharmaceuticals, and intermediate chemicals for dye.
 Raw materials or basic substances generally appear in the early chapters and in earlier headings within a chapter, whereas highly processed goods and manufactured articles appear in later chapters and headings.
 For example, Section I and Section II cover animals and plants, while Sections XVI, XVII, and XVIII cover "Machinery and Mechanical Appliances", "Vehicles, Aircraft, and Vessels", and "Precision Instruments, Clocks and Watches, and Musical Instruments".

+Online tools

+The United States International Trade Commission (USITC) maintains the official online Harmonized Tariff Schedule (HTS) database, providing current tariff classifications, duty rates, and special provisions.
+The database is updated to reflect modifications issued through Presidential Proclamations and Federal Register notices.

+U.S. Customs and Border Protection (CBP) offers the Customs Rulings Online Search System (CROSS), which provides access to binding rulings and classification determinations dating back to 1989.
+Various HTS lookup tools help importers search for accurate codes and avoid misclassifications that could result in penalties or delays.
+The USITC's DataWeb provides historical import and export statistics organized by HTS codes, enabling trade analysis and tariff research.

+Notable HS4 codes

+Selected HS4 (4-digit Harmonized System) headings are often used for sector-level trade analysis within the broader HTSUS framework.
+The following table lists notable headings across energy, chemicals, pharmaceuticals, machinery, electrical equipment, and transportation equipment.